 The best things in life always come from quality relationships with other people.

-Most people we talk to agree with this statement, but when we ask, “Do you think you’re investing enough into your relationships?” most people sheepishly admit, no, they aren’t.
+Most people we talk to agree with this statement, but when we ask, “Do you think you’re investing enough into building relationships?” most people sheepishly admit, no, they aren’t.

 (Feeling guilty of this yourself?
 You’re not alone!)